labgem/PPanGGOLiN/docs/user/RGP/rgpPrediction.md

 ```

 Just like [workflow](./pangenomeAnalyses.md#workflow), this command will deal with the [annotation](./pangenomeAnalyses.md#annotation), [clustering](./pangenomeAnalyses.md#clustering), [graph](./pangenomeAnalyses.md#graph) and [partition](./pangenomeAnalyses.md#partition) commands by itself.
-Then, the RGP detection is ran using [rgp](./rgpPrediction#rgp-detection) after the pangenome partitionning.
-Once all RGP have been computed, those found in similar genomic contexts in the genomes are gathered into spots of insertion used [spot](./rgpPrediction.md#spot-prediction).
+Then, the RGP detection is ran using [rgp](./rgpAnalyses.md#rgp-detection) after the pangenome partitionning.
+Once all RGP have been computed, those found in similar genomic contexts in the genomes are gathered into spots of insertion used [spot](./rgpAnalyses.md#spot-prediction).

 If you want to tune the rgp detection, you can use the `rgp` command after the `workflow` command.
-If you wish to tune the spot detection, you can use the `spot` command after the `rgp`.
+If you wish to tune the spot detection, you can use the `spot` command after the `rgp` command.

 More detail about RGP detection and the spot of insertion prediction can be found in the [panRGP publication](https://doi.org/10.1093/bioinformatics/btaa792)